 There are several reasons why purchasing a ccTLD instead of a regular TLD could be advantageous to your Web site:

 Most of the effective domain names available under the current TLD structure have already been registered.
-Because of this, most businesses and consumers are being forced to register obscure words and phrases as domain names. ccTLDs, on the other hand, are available to a limited pool of buyers; this significantly increases the chances that the domain name registration want is available.
+Because of this, most businesses and consumers are being forced to register obscure words and phrases as domain names.
+Country Code Top Level Domains (ccTLDs), on the other hand, are available to a limited pool of buyers; this significantly increases the chances that the domain name registration want is available.

 Regional identification and branding: